rhythmus/scratch/urbit-phonetics-b.md

 ## Proposal B

-I shall stick to my [established letter sets](https://github.com/dclelland/scratch/blob/master/urbit-phonetics-a.md), but work with a CVCCVC structure (which I shall split into three two-character blocks and address as blocks A, B, and C from now on).

-Blocks A and C are the simplest, comprising just a consonant and a vowel each.
+Building on top of [the letter set I chose before](https://github.com/dclelland/scratch/blob/master/urbit-phonetics-a.md), I've been experimenting with a **CVCCVC** format.

+(To make this easier, I'll split into three blocks of two).

+The **CV** and **VC** blocks are the simplest.

-I selected my consonants starting with the six basic stops (p t k b d g), followed by two nasals (m and n).
+I selected my consonants starting with the six basic stops (p, t, k, b, d, g), followed by two nasals (m, n).
 Then four fricatives and two liquids (f/v, s/z, l/r), in pairs between sets in order to avoid ambiguity.
-And finally h and y.
-H tends to disappear at the end of words so I keep h in the first set and balance it out with y in the final set.
+And finally (h/y), as /h/ tends to disappear at the end of words so I keep it in the first set and balance it out with /y/ in the final set.

-    Block A consonants      p t k b d g m n f z l h Block C consonants      p t k b d g m n v s r y Vowels                  a e i o u
+    Initial consonants      p t k b d g m n f z l h Final consonants        p t k b d g m n v s r y Vowels                  a e i o u

-Block B, comprising two consonants, is trickier.
-I mapped out all two-consonant combinations, then eliminated double-ups and pairs where a voiced consonant was matched with an unvoiced consonant (I have generalised n and r as voiced and m and l as voiced so that our system works).
+The **CC** block is trickier.
+I mapped out all two-consonant combinations, then eliminated double-ups and pairs where a voiced consonant was matched with an unvoiced consonant.
+I have generalised n and r as voiced and m and l as voiced so that our system works.
 This is so that even if the user pronounces, say, /sm/ as /zm/ (as is pretty common in European languages, especially English), we still know it should be /sm/.
 It's like a really basic checksum.
+Makes it easy on the poor old speech-to-text converter, too.

        p  b  t  d  k  g  m  n  f  v  s  z  l  r p        tp    kp    mp    fp    sp    lp